Ronald Storrs: Palestine

+In Jerusalem, Storrs co-published a book dedicated to his uncle Harry Cust in 1918.
+He arranged for its printing by at the Stamperia Francescana in the Old City.

 Cyprus and Rhodesia

-From 1926 to 1932 Storrs was Governor and Commander-in-Chief of Cyprus, a period which included an attempted revolt (1931) during which Government House was burned to the ground.
-He was then appointed Governor of Northern Rhodesia in 1932.
+From 1926 to 1932, Storrs was Governor and Commander-in-Chief of Cyprus.
+During his tenure, there was an attempted revolt (1931) during which Government House was burned to the ground.

+Storrs was then appointed as Governor of Northern Rhodesia in 1932.
 He retired for health reasons in 1934, at the age of 53.

 Later years

-Storrs was one of the six pallbearers at the funeral of T. E. Lawrence in 1935.

-In 1937 he published his memoirs Orientations (US edition The Memoirs of Sir Ronald Storrs).
+Storrs was one of the six pallbearers at the funeral of T.E.
+Lawrence in 1935.
+In 1937, he published his memoirs Orientations.
 Between 1937 and 1945 he served on the London County Council, and during the Second World War he broadcast for the Ministry of Information.
 He died in 1955, aged 73, and is buried at St John the Baptist Church, Pebmarsh, Essex.